VladC24/React-Kube-e-commerce-app/README.md

 # React-Kube-e-commerce-app
-A React e-commerce application with a microservices architecture, which contains two Node APIs, a MongoDB database, a RabbitMQ messaging queue and an integration with Twilio for SMS notifications.
+A React e-commerce application with a microservices architecture, which contains two NodeJs APIs, a MongoDB database, a RabbitMQ messaging queue and an integration with Twilio for SMS notifications.

 ## _The purpose of this app is to explore Kubernetes deployments_